gus-host/quiz-prep-and-game-bot/README.md

 - This is a simple but interesting game added as one of the features of the discord bot.
 - The focus here is to help increase engagement with the bot.

-**How to Play the Game**
+#### How to Play the Game**

-- Start the game: A user can start a game by typing !startgame in the Discord chat.
+**Start the game:** A user can start a game by typing !startgame in the Discord chat.
 The bot will pick a random number between 1 and 100 and notify the user to start guessing.
 The user has 10 attempts.

-- Make a guess: Users can guess the number by typing !guess <number> (e.g., !guess 42).
+**Make a guess:** Users can guess the number by typing !guess <number> (e.g., !guess 42).
 The bot will respond with whether the guess is too high, too low, or correct.
 The user has 1 minute to make each guess.

-- Timer: If the user does not guess within 1 minute, the game will end, and the bot will inform the user that their time is up.
+**Timer:** If the user does not guess within 1 minute, the game will end, and the bot will inform the user that their time is up.

-- Winning the game: When a user guesses the correct number, the bot will congratulate the user, and the game will end.
+**Winning the game:** When a user guesses the correct number, the bot will congratulate the user, and the game will end.

-- Running out of attempts: If the user runs out of attempts, the bot will inform the user and reveal the correct number, ending the game.
+**Running out of attempts:** If the user runs out of attempts, the bot will inform the user and reveal the correct number, ending the game.

-- Restarting the game: If users want to play again, they can simply use the !startgame command to begin a new round.
+**Restarting the game:** If users want to play again, they can simply use the !startgame command to begin a new round.

-- Ending the game: A user can end a game with the !endgame ping.
+**Ending the game:** A user can end a game with the !endgame ping.

+Watch the video demo [here](https://www.youtube.com/watch?v=BRMFfTkeIL0)

-## Second Idea:
+## Second Idea: An article
+**Reason for making the article**

+I had decided to make this article to help stackies in attempting quests where they may need to run commands in their `PowerShell` terminal but given in bash or CMD in the quest.

+This wAas as result of a particular quest (quest1 of the `Developing an API Server with FastAPI` campaign), where I found out that some stackies especially window users were having issues with activating a their virtual environment.

+So quest master - Ser Suzaku, adviced I create a